St John Ambulance Australia: Youth and cadet movements

 Youth members within Event and Emergency First Aid Service programs attend public duties to provide first aid at various events to members of the public.
 These duties include things such as: Big Day Out, Royal Easter Show (NSW), National Folk Festival (ACT), AFL Games (All AFL states), NRL, Super 12, and Rugby Union games, amongst other popular events.
 There are also many more lower profile events, like local fetes and markets.
 At these duties, St John members use treatment tools such as oxygen therapy equipment, defibrillators and analgesic gases on top of the standard first aid equipment.

 In most states, new youth members (minimum age 14) will be put through a Senior First Aid Course (SFA) free of charge.

 St John youth also provides leadership opportunities for people of all ages.
 The program possesses a leadership program and a ranking system similar to the military.

 First aid competitions are also held each year.
 In these competitions, cadets (in teams of up to 3, or on their own) are tested on their first aid skill, practical thinking and problem solving ability, and scene management skills.
 A national competition is held every year, at the National Cadet Camp.

-Youth councils

-Each state and territory is encouraged to facilitate provision of a youth council, the National Office also facilitates the Australian Youth Council.
-Broadly, youth councils provide guidance to St John on issues affecting the organisation and its future development, particularly concerning the opinion and interests of young people.

-In 2006, the Australian Youth Council (AYC) restructured to be made up of 16 state/territory representatives (nominated by their state/territory, including the state/territory chairperson and another representative) and 5 National portfolio holders, including a Communications Coordinator, Training and Leadership Coordinator, Research Development Coordinator, Policy Coordinator and Australian Chair.
-The AYC Chair also sits as a full member of the National Board of Directors for St John Ambulance Australia.
-The aims of the Australian Youth Council include: